 Eggless Cookies Recipe

-Add milk and vanilla.
+- Add milk and vanilla.
 Mix well until combined.
-Add flour and sugar mix, then fold in chocolate chips.
+Add flour, sugar and baking powder and mix, then fold in chocolate chips.